Fix Paint by Numbers Problems: 15 Common Mistakes Solved

 Fix now: If still wet, lift gently with a damp cotton swab and repaint.
 If dry, apply a thin corrective layer in the right color; for high-contrast errors, spot-prime first.

 Prevent next time: Mark tiny shapes with a pencil dot in the color’s corner of your reference sheet, or tick off each finished number as you go.
+For beginners, our step-by-step paint-by-numbers tutorial covers organization strategies.

 5) Dried or thickening paint pots